Business and economics courses

 - Entity Tax and Law

 (4 credits) (Writing intensive) This course is a continuation of Individual Income Tax and Business Law.
 This course will focus on the legal and tax differences between partnerships, LLC's, and the corporate business structure as well as how those differences impact management decision-making.
 Other topics covered may include federal regulation of business, estate planning and bankruptcy.
-Prerequisites: ACC 307 and BUS 321 or permission of instructor.
-Cross-referenced in business.
+Prerequisites: ACC307 and BUS321 or permission of instructor.
+Cross-Rerenced: Cross-referenced in business.

 - Senior Seminar in Accounting

-(2 credits) (Fulfills IGE Senior Seminar requirement) This course serves as the accounting major capstone at Northwestern College.
+(2 credits) This course serves as the capstone to the accounting major at Northwestern College.
 Through readings, journals, papers and oral presentations, students will reflect on their learning and connect it to their life after college as an accountant.
-Senior accounting students will have the opportunity to evaluate their success in meeting the goals of IGE, synthesize their curricular and co-curricular learning experiences, and articulate the distinctives of being a Christian accountant.
+Senior accounting students will have the opportunity to evaluate their success in meeting the goals of NWCore, synthesize their curricular and co-curricular learning experiences, and articulate the distinctives of being a Christian accountant.
 Prerequisites: Senior status, ACC315 and ACC316 and in the last year at NWC; or permission of instructor.